Apprenticeships

 • Training costs are co-funded by the government and the employer.

-The Top 100 Apprenticeship Employers 2023 is the national league table that recognises England’s leading apprenticeship employers for their overall commitment to employing apprentices, their creation of new apprenticeships, the diversity of their new apprentices, and the progression of their apprentices onto further apprenticeships and employment.
-The annual rankings have been developed by the Department for Education, in partnership with High Fliers Research.
+The Top 100 Apprenticeship Employers is the national league table that recognises England’s leading apprenticeship employers for their overall commitment to employing apprentices, their creation of new apprenticeships, the diversity of their new apprentices, and the progression of their apprentices onto further apprenticeships and employment.
+The annual rankings have been developed by the Department for Education and RateMyApprenticeship.

 Support for Parents and Carers